AamirDhobi/Android/README.md

 * /source/end - This contains code for the application with Mobile Services and requires client side changes noted below.

 ## Additional Resources
+A blog post has gone up talking about this Feedback sample as well as how to connect multiple clients to the same Mobile Service backend.
+You can read it [here](http://chrisrisner.com/Connecting-Multiple-Clients-to-the-Same-Mobile-Service).

 #Setting up your Mobile Service
 After creating your Mobile Service in the Windows Azure Portal, you'll need to create a table named "Feedback".